Neta Rivkin: 2016

 In 2016, Rivkin began her season competing at the 2016 Grand Prix Moscow finishing 17th in the all-around.
 On February 26–28, Rivkin competed at the 2016 Espoo World Cup finishing 5th in the all-around.
 In apparatus finals; she placed 5th in hoop, ribbon, 6th in ball, and 8th in clubs.
 On March 17–20, Rivkin for the first time was able to stand on the all-around podium in a World Cup event held at the 2016 Lisboa World Cup winning the all-around bronze.
 On May 13–15, Rivkin competed at the 2016 Tashkent World Cup finishing 4th in the all-around (71.350) after throwing her ribbon out of the carpet on her last routine, Rivkin qualified to 3 apparatus finals: taking silver in ball, bronze in hoop and placed 8th in clubs.
 She finished 5th in the all-around at the 2016 Minsk World Cup.
 Rivkin suffered an ankle injury and withdrew from the 2016 European Championships, she was replaced by Linoy Ashram.
 On July 22–24, culminating the World Cup of the season in 2016 Baku World Cup, Rivkin returned to competition where she finished 7th in the all-around with a total of 71.200 points, she qualified to 2 apparatus finals taking bronze in ball and 4th in ribbon.

 Rivkin was the flag bearer of the Israeli team at the opening ceremony of the 2016 Summer Olympics, her third Olympic Games, at the age of 24.
 In her first rotation, the ball, she scored 17.866 and was in 6th place out of 26 competitors, but she dropped the hoop and ribbon in her next two rotations.
 She came in 13th overall in the individual qualification round, with a total score of 69.223 points, and consequently did not advance into the top 10 finals.

 Describing her training, she said that the sport: "takes you to the brink of your abilities.
 Let’s just say that most of what we do is stuff the human body is not meant to be doing.
 Every element of every exercise requires thousands of rehearsals to reach perfection, and then you still continue practicing it.
 Full-time employment for a person in an office is 180 hours a month.
 I train for 270 hours, and then it is all funneled to 90 seconds of performing."
 Rivkin announced her retirement at the end of the 2016 season.

 2017

 Rivkin took part in the torch lighting ceremony at the 2017 Maccabiah Games on July 6, 2017.

 After retirement

-Today she is a world class mental advisor to athletes and business executives.
+She is a mental advisor to athletes and business executives.
 Her motivational speech "winning against yourself" is commissioned by fortune 500 companies and top ranking universities from around the world.